Pfizer vaccine is 93% effective in preventing Covid-19 hospitalization among adolescents, CDC study finds

 Patients were considered fully vaccinated against Covid-19 if they had received their second dose of the Pfizer/BioNTech vaccine at least 14 days before illness onset.
 Those partially vaccinated -- with only one dose or with less than 14 days since the second dose -- were excluded from the analysis.

-Among the 179 patients hospitalized with Covid-19 in the study, all of the critically ill patients were unvaccinated.
-About 43% (77 patients) were admitted to an intensive care unit, 29 received life support during hospitalization and two died.
+Among the 179 patients hospitalized with Covid-19 in the study, 97% were unvaccinated.
+All of the critically ill patients were unvaccinated, including about 43% (77 patients) were admitted to an intensive care unit, 29 received life support during hospitalization and two died.

 Since August 2020, more than 65,000 children have been hospitalized with Covid-19 and nearly 700 have died, according to CDC data.